hareeshl/toy_quorum_replication/README.md

-# Qurorum based replication in NoSql
+# Qurorum based consensus

-My idea for this project is to have a demo implementation to share the idea of Quorum based replication used in NoSql databases.

 NoSql databases are amazing!
-NoSql databases typically have a simple interface,
+NoSql databases typically have a simple interface that allows storing data for a key and retrieving data for a key.
+API's look something like below,
 - PUT(Key, Value)
 - GET(Key)

-They provide reliability guarantee, these databases need to replicate data of a partition (key range) across different servers responsible for serving data of a partition.
-It looks something like this: <TODO: Image Url>.
+To provide reliability guarantee, these databases need to replicate data of a partition across different servers.
+A simple architecture looks looks something like https://github.com/hareeshl/toy_quorum_replication/blob/346bf139ca25f877ec17cdaea62f4e32c1e7ba9e/IMG_8058.jpg.

-As a consequence, such a system is eventually consistent i.e. Read immediately after a Write cannot guarantee retrieval of latest version of data.
+As a consequence, this system is eventually consistent i.e. Read immediately after a Write cannot guarantee retrieval of latest version of data as the node that received the Read might not be the one that received the write and hence lagging behind.

-What version of data should be returned for a key?

-This is the problem I am trying to solve.
-I am taking a simple approach of each node voting with their version of data they have and the node receiving the request making a decision based on the votes received.
+This package is a naive way to try to improve the situation with eventual consistency (maybe).
+In this implementation, after every PUT, each node publishes the data to other nodes in cluster.
+On a GET, the node receiving the request retrieves data from all other nodes in the cluster, builds a majority consensus and return back a version.

+To facilitate this, I have implemented 2 internal api's
+- FETCH: As part of GET operation, retrieve data from all nodes, build majority consensus, return value.
+- PUBLISH: As part of PUT operation, after updating internal state, publish to all nodes in the cluster.

 Other Notes:
 - There is no notion of a Master/Leader/Server or Slave/Client nodes.
 I am taking a peer to peer approach where any node in the group can receive a request for PUT or GET.
 Each node reaches a quorum and responds back to the client.

+- Typically majority consensus is built by storing a version number along with data.
+I have just used naive equality in this implementation.
+A detailed discussion on this approach is available @ http://web.mit.edu/6.033/2005/wwwdocs/quorum_note.html o
+- Rebuilding state or adding new nodes to a cluster and building is not done but possible.

 Implementation Detail

-- Server.java : This is the starting point.
-It starts off 2 Threads, one for receiving incoming requests and other for sending requests to other nodes in the cluster.
+- Server.java: This is the starting point.
+- E2ETests.java: Behaves like a client.
+Each test sets up a cluster, does GET and PUT api's and validates correctness

-Execution Instructions
+Instructions to run locally
 - javac *.java && java Server <portnumber>